nurainir/nurainir.github.io/index.md

- - Assistant Professor of Information System Department, ITS
+ - Assistant Professor of Information Systems Department, ITS
  - Vice Chair for Halal Center ITS
  - Email nur dot aini at is dot its dot ac dot id

+ # Education
+ - B.S Department of Informatics, Institut Teknologi Sepuluh Nopember
+ - M.S Department of Electronic Engineering, National Taiwan University of Science and Technology
+ - Ph.D Insight Centre for Data Analytics, NUI Galway, Ireland

 # Recent Publications